w3f/Grant-Milestone-Delivery/evaluations/interstellar_phase2_1_takahser.md

 - There are currently 99 unresolved TODO comments in the code
 - In our testing, the 60 fps goal was not consistently met on all devices and operating system languages (works on tested device with English only)
 - The avg fps was above 60 but sometimes dropped below 60 on the test device
+- 1 test is currently failing
+- clippy is showing a bunch of warnings but I suspect it's due to a downstream dependency

 ### Testing Feedback